testing-co/JAVA-OCT2022/Java3Spring/mvc-one-to-many-demo/readme.md

 ### Create repositories
 For each model, there should be a corresponding repository.
 In the Donation-User demo, there should be 2 repositories.
 Please refer to the mvc-demo for more info about repositories.
+### Create Service
+For the service, you can have one service for each model or having one service for multiple models depending on how many methods you require for each model.

 ## CRUD - Controllers & jsp: